NaomiDemolli/Bioinformatics_project/README.md

   <img width="250" height="100" src="https://github.com/NaomiDemolli/Bioinformatics_project/blob/main/code/img/class_count_drop_1threa.jpg">
 </p>

-- in the end, I decided to choose two different values for the thresholds - remembering that the ranges of values were very different - and don't drop values between 0 and 1: for promoters I left the suggested threshold of 1TPMs and an unbalance of 0.204, for enhancers I chose threshold at 0TPMs - almost all values of enhancers labels are 0 (third quartile is 0) - with an unbalance of  0.057.
+- in the end, I decided to choose two different values for the thresholds - remembering that the ranges are very different - and don't drop values between 0 and 1: for promoters I left the suggested threshold of 1TPMs and an unbalance of 0.204, for enhancers I chose threshold at 0TPMs - almost all values of enhancers labels are 0 (third quartile is 0) - with an unbalance of  0.057.

 I'm not focusing on the biological meaning of my choices, the threshold are chosen to obtain a dataset useful for learning.